 Metaflow is a human-friendly Python library that helps scientists and engineers build and manage real-life data science projects.
-Metaflow was originally developed at Netflix to boost productivity of data scientists who work on a wide variety of projects from classical statistics to state-of-the-art deep learning.
+Metaflow was originally developed at Netflix to boost the productivity of data scientists who work on a wide variety of projects from classical statistics to state-of-the-art deep learning.

 Metaflow provides a unified API to the infrastructure stack that is required to execute data science projects, from prototype to production.